platform9/despotify/README.md

 despotify: AWS Spot Instance Termination Notice Handler for Kubernetes Nodes
 ---

-Despotify is a service designed to run on a PMK-on-AWS cluster to monitor and manage nodes that are spot instances.
+Despotify is a service designed to run on an AWS cluster to monitor and manage nodes that are spot instances.

 Despotify is meant to be deployed as a DaemonSet, so that it is able to run on